arduino/library-registry/FAQ.md

 ### When I install a library that I know depends on another library, will this other library be installed as well?

-As of Arduino IDE 1.8.10 and Arduino CLI 0.7.0, you can specify the dependencies of your library in the `depends` field of library.properties.
-Those libraries can be installed automatically when someone installs your library via Library Manager.
+As of Arduino IDE 1.8.10 and Arduino CLI 0.7.0, you can specify the dependencies of a library in the `depends` field of library.properties.
+Those libraries can be installed automatically when someone installs that library via Library Manager.

 For more information, see the [`library.properties` file format documentation](https://arduino.github.io/arduino-cli/latest/library-specification/#libraryproperties-file-format).